Digital Product Passport: Regulatory Issues and Challenges

 Challenges of data control

-Maurine Poirier, Environmental display engineer AT
+Maurine Poirier, Environmental Labeling Engineer at

 Yohann Petiot, Managing Director, Alliance du Commerce

-Audrey C., Development Manager, OXBOW
+Audrey C., Development Manager, OXBOW:

-Pantxika Ospital, PNP Specialist Consultant – Phd, e-SCM Solutions
+Pantxika Ospital, PNP Specialist Consultant – PhD, e-SCM Solutions:

-A real “tsunami” for the industry
+A veritable "tsunami" for the industry

 The legislative framework in France